gregnordin/notes_to_self/Blender/notes-Blender.md

 - Do more complicated boolean difference operation to get 90&deg; channel bends
 - Do edge exposure case with secondary images
 - Do embedded different layer thicknesses and multiple exposure times
+- Try a semi-transparent material by using a Principled BSDF, Transparent BSDF, and Mix Shader